defcon1dfw/defcon1dfw.github.io/_posts/2025-02-16-address-water-damage-quickly.md

 ## Preventing Damage to Personal Belongings

-Water can obviously ruin furniture, electronics, documents, and other personal belongings.
+Water can ruin furniture, electronics, documents, and other personal belongings.
 What may not be as obvious is that many materials, such as paper and fabric, absorb moisture more quickly than others, allowing it to linger indoors.
 This creates a perfect breeding ground for mold.

 Even seemingly harmless objects, like a pile of cardboard in the garage leaning against a wall or a wet carpet from a leak, can lead to personal items becoming unsalvageable over time.